VAlgoLang/valgolang-backend/README.md

 ### Installation

+#### Docker

+If you haven't installed the ManimDSL Compiler or want a quick way to startup the best way is to use docker:

+` docker run -p 5000:5000 manimdsl/manimdsl-api  `

+And go to `localhost:5000` in a browser.

+#### Alternative Instructions

 1. Clone this repo
 2. Run `npm install` to get all the dependencies
 3. If you'd like the latest published version then run `./fetchCompiler` to get the latest compiler (otherwise build